Gwenbleidd32/homework-response/README.md

 - Private Access
 	 - Enables cloud storage requests on private backbone without public exposure using internal DNS `gsutil ls gs://my-bucket`
 - Load balancer
 	 - Used to solidify infrastructure for high volume scenarios and globally routing traffic between 2 multi region bucket endpoints.
+- Secrete Manager
+         - Used to store access credentials for databse in a secure fashion, so hardcoded sensitive values are not exposed.